All Episodes

 The product, which inevitably carries Obama's name, was not just bad, not just flawed, but a legislative abomination.

-It's just not just the waste, such as the eighty-eight point six million dollars for new construction for Milwaukee public schools, which reports the Milwaukee Central Journal have shrinking enrollment, fifteen vacant schools, and quite logically, no plans for new construction.
+It's not just the waste, such as the $88.6 million for new construction for Milwaukee Public Schools, which reports the Milwaukee Senator Journal, have shrinking enrollment, 15 vacant schools, and quite logically, no plans for new construction.

 Not just to abolish, but to create something new.